Visit the Wieliczka Salt Mine

 There are also good tours from Krakow that will take care of your transportation from the city, such as this half-day trip.

-Another popular option is this full-day tour from Krakow that also includes a visit to Auschwitz-Birkenau.
+Another popular option is this full-day tour from Krakow which also includes a visit to Auschwitz-Birkenau.

 Time Travel Turtle travelled to Poland as a guest of the Polish National Tourist Office but the opinions, over-written descriptions and bad jokes are his own.